parthibarajan-mr/Module5/README.md

 Drivers who go to the bar more than once a month and are over 21 are more likely to accept the Bar coupons.
 Age Factor: Younger drivers, particularly those under the age of 30, show higher acceptance rate for Bar coupons.
 Marital Status and Occupation: Drivers who are not widowed and have occupations outside of farming, fishing, or forestry are more likely to accept Bar coupons.
+My hypothesize suggest that factors like age and marital status, frequency of bar visits, economic status, and dining habits play critical roles in determining the likelihood of accepting Bar coupons.

 Coffee Coupon findings:
 1. Percentage of Coffee coupons accepted is: 49.92%